Mike Toglia Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Mike Toglia (hitting .128 in his past 10 games, with a walk and an RBI), battle starter Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.
+The Colorado Rockies and Mike Toglia, who went 0-for-3 last time in action, take on Lance Lynn and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.

 Mike Toglia Game Info & Props vs. the Dodgers